jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/l3vpn/l3vpn-service-module.md

 - Issue the call by hitting **Send**.
 You should receive the Response: Status **201 Created**

-#### 3. Create site
+#### 3. Create sites
-Use the Postman REST call: `L3VPN Service/create site cus1_ce1`
+Use the Postman REST calls: `L3VPN Service/create site cus1_ce1` and `L3VPN Service/create site cus1_ce2`
-- Edit the call body according to your setup.
+- First edit the body of the call `L3VPN Service/create site cus1_ce1` according to your setup.
 Only the fields with comments below should be edited:
 ```json
 {
   "site":[